'I can't see consistency' - Solskjaer

 - Everything you need to know about Man Utd, all in one place

-Solskjaer said there was no consistency in decisions and cited last week's game between Brighton and Leicester, when the Foxes had two efforts ruled out as Harvey Barnes was in the eyeline of Seagulls goalkeeper Robert Sanchez in both instances.
+Solskjaer said there was no consistency in decisions and cited last week's game between Brighton and Leicester, when the Foxes had two efforts ruled out with Harvey Barnes in the eyeline of Seagulls goalkeeper Robert Sanchez in both instances.

 "How that's a goal and Leicester have not got their goals," he added.
 "I just can't see the consistency."